Meerut: Air

 The nearest airport is Hindon Airport at Ghaziabad, located 64 km away, while the major airport, Indira Gandhi International Airport at Delhi is about 100 km away.

 The Dr. Bhim Rao Ambedkar Airport is located at Partapur.
-It was proposed by the state government that the airstrip be converted to an international airport to reduce pressure on Delhi airport.
-However, Plans to expand the Domestic airport were called off after protests against land acquisition started in other parts of the state.
+It was proposed by the state government that the airstrip be converted to an international airport to reduce pressure on Delhi Airport.
+However, plans to expand the Domestic airport were called off after protests against land acquisition started in other parts of the state.
 Following an accident in May 2012, the city administration barred private flights from using the airstrip.

+The city has long demanded an airport.
+However, the government has stalled the project multiple times due to land acquisition reasons and project costs.
+Even Ajit Singh, the minister of civil aviation announced the project, but the project was not completed.
+BJP MP Rajendra Agarwal met Civil Aviation Minister Jyotiraditya Scindia ministerwho promised that the Ministry of Civil Aviation will begin running the airport as soon as the Uttar Pradesh government satisfied the demand for land.
+As of October 2023, the project is awaiting approval for land acquisition from Uttar Pradesh Government.

 Demographics

-According to the 2011 census, the Meerut Urban Agglomeration (Meerut UA) has a population of around 1.42 million, (comparable to kingdom of Bahrain or Trinidad and Tobago) with the municipality contributing roughly 1.31 million of it.
-The Meerut Urban Agglomeration consists of area falling under Meerut Municipal Corporation, Meerut Cantonment Board and 4 census towns of Sindhawali, Amehra Adipur, Aminagar Urf Bhurbaral and Mohiuddinpur.
+According to the 2011 census, the Meerut Urban Agglomeration (Meerut UA) has a population of around 1.42 million, (comparable to the kingdom of Bahrain or Trinidad and Tobago) with the municipality contributing roughly 1.31 million of it.
+The Meerut Urban Agglomeration consists of area falling under Meerut Municipal Corporation, Meerut Cantonment Board and four census towns of Sindhawali, Amehra Adipur, Aminagar Urf Bhurbaral and Mohiuddinpur.
 This makes Meerut the 33rd most populous urban agglomeration and the 28th most populous city in India.
-The sex ratio in Meerut UA is 887, lower than the state average of 908; while the child sex ratio is 845, lower than the state average of 899.
-12.99% of the population is under 6 years of age.
-The overall literacy rate is 76.28%, higher than the state average of 69.72%.
+The sex ratio in Meerut UA is 897, lower than the state average of 908; while the child sex ratio is 895, lower than the state average of 899.
+12.99% of the population is under six years of age.
+The overall literacy rate is 88.29%, higher than the state average of 69.72%.
+In Meerut Municipal Corporation, 83.78% of the population spoke Hindi and 15.25% Urdu as their first language.

-As of 2017, Meerut ranks 328 (based on population), 189 (based on population density), 648 (based on built-up area) among world's urban areas.
+As of 2017, Meerut ranks 328 (based on population), 189 (based on population density), 648 (based on built-up area) among the world's urban areas.

-According to the 2001 census, the city ranked 2nd in terms of population in NCR and 25th in India.
+According to the 2001 census, the city ranked second in terms of population in NCR and 25th in India.